mever-team/FedMed/README.md

     serve(server.app, host="127.0.0.1", port=8000)
 ```

-:globe_with_meridians: Set up a reverse proxy server to ensure
+:globe_with_meridians: Set up a reverse proxy server to restrict
-that not anybody can perform operations on your system.
+who can perform operations on your system.